 In any event, you have only two chances to get this right but three options to choose from.
 I assume that if you’re wrong you just… die!
 As it happens, Grimoire only reports on the win state.
 Reno’s lucky he guessed that the password would be written in YYYYMMDD format, but maybe date formats are more consistent on Planet than they are in the real world.
 Unfortunately, there’s now a second password request.
 At this point, Cissnei makes a second irrelevant call, reporting on Zack’s progress over in Crisis Core.
 It’s certainly important that Verdot learns the President is secure (Sephiroth went to rescue him, as you might recall from Crisis Core), but even Reno points out that he’s going to be pancake, so why can’t we get this info later (this also sounds like an annoying amount to skip if you die of “bad multiple choices!”) and Tseng can keep talking to Reno in the interim?

 Despite getting the hatch open and having mere seconds to survive (something the game really doesn’t seem to comprehend), you now need to battle a rogue midboss robot that drops onto the elevator from above.
-It’s not clear to me if the timer is still going, but it perhaps doesn’t matter, as even if you beat the robot (as in Grimoire’s transcription), you’re saved when the robot is crunched against the ceiling before you are, and jams the mechanism, preventing you from being squashed against the top of the elevator shaft.
+It’s not clear to me if the timer is still going, but it perhaps doesn’t matter, since even if you beat the robot (as is the case in Grimoire’s transcription), you’re saved when the robot is crunched against the ceiling before you are, and jams the mechanism, preventing you from being squashed against the top of the elevator shaft.
 But to Reno’s surprise, the person he finds inside the elevator isn’t the hacker, but Rude!
 Rude reveals that he planned to cut the elevator off from the 20th floor all along, and discovered it was empty, and was trapped inside as it began is rise to the top (why Genesis’ hacker or virus or whatever didn’t just drop the elevator to the floor, I don’t know, but you can probably dream up some excuses).
 It takes these two blockheads a while to admit that the thief must have never gotten on the elevator in the first place.

 Despite Reno and Rude all but putting together the fact that the thief is back in the science department, and then noting that the elevator is out, the next thing we know they’re on street-level!
 Why did they go there?
 How did they go there?
 Is it so much to ask that the writers pay attention to what they themselves wrote mere sentences before?